OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 * Git on the command line including branching, merging, rebasing, stash, bisect.
 * Forking,  cloning, sending pull-request
 * Finding an open source project to contribute to.
-* Run the tests of a project
+* Running the tests of a project.
-* Generate test coverage report
+* Generating test coverage report.
 * Running a static code analyzer (linter) on the project.
 * Add tests to a project
 * Configure CI (GitHub Actions or GitLab pipeline)